seanhess/html5-drag-drop-anything/README.md

 We usually want to drag something.
 Think about it as data, not HTML.

-Use the data transfer object
+Use the data transfer object to share data between events

     box.addEventListener("dragenter", function(e) {
         e.dataTransfer.setData("text/plain", "hello!")